AdobeDocs/analytics.en/help/export/home.md

 ---
-title: Analytics Export Help
+title: Analytics Export Guide
-description: null
+description: This guide outlines ways to get data out of Adobe Analytics using data feeds and Data Warehouse.
 ---

 # Analytics Export Guide